ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

   }
   ```

-- Custome list is the one that has a list of all the Permissions that we need to give NodeGroup IAM role for the autoscaling to work
+Custome list is the one that has a list of all the Permissions that we need to give NodeGroup IAM role for the autoscaling to work

-- After Policy created .
-Create OIDC for authentication
+After Policy created .
+Create OIDC for authentication .
+This is a connection between AWS IAM and my Cluster

-**Create OIDC Provider**

-- OIDC federated authentication allows your service to assume an IAM role and interact with AWS services without having to store credentials as environment variables.
+We need a way for AWS to authenticate with our Cluster to tell AWS to trust tokens that are issued by our Kubernetes Cluster

+#### Create OIDC Provider

+In my EKS Cluster in overview section I can see my EKS `OpenID connect provider URL`.
+This let AWS know that when a Service account inside the Cluster tries to assume a role, an AWS role, it can allow it .
+But only if the token is valid and comes from our Cluster, which is identified with this URL

 - **Prerequisites**